Death-Raider13/MarketHub/text/NIGERIAN_LOCALIZATION_GUIDE.md

 # 🇳🇬 Nigerian Localization - Complete Guide

 ## Overview
-MarketHub is now fully localized for the Nigerian market with Nigerian currency, banks, shipping, business structures, and local practices.
+FEROMARKETHUB is now fully localized for the Nigerian market with Nigerian currency, banks, shipping, business structures, and local practices.

 ---